Code-Institute-Submissions/HydraExplorer/README.md

 * **[JQUERY](https://jquery.com/):** - *Extensive parts of the web application are programmed in Jquery, click event listeners on page loads and loading of the users data all employ the use of JQuery.*

 * **[BOOTSTRAP](https://getbootstrap.com/):** - The framework for the site allowing use of the Bootstrap grid and responsive mobile first approach.
 I Used many components from Bootstrap mainly, the Carousel, Nav bar, forms and modals.

+* **[HANDLEBARS.JS](https://handlebarsjs.com/):** - Handlebars allowed me to template out the user cards on the front page from JSON data.
+It worked by iterating over the JSON users data and running its templating functionality to provide me with the boostrap cards for users which i needed.
+Reasoning for this instead of hard coding was ease of use, to add a new user i just add the new user to the JSON data and the templating is handled for me.

+* **[GOOGLE MAPS](https://developers.google.com/maps/documentation):** - I used the Google Maps API in order to add in user data to the map providing a visual representation to users of where the 'professional musician' is based.

 * **[GITPOD](https://gitpod.io/):** - IDE for this project.
 Allowed me to fork the Code Institute template from Github and open in Gitpod so that all extenstions were available.